mkalil/git-appraise-test/README.md

 # git-appraise-test

-Making some changesThis is an example repository used for coming up to speed
+This repository is used for testing the JupyterLab comments extension.